theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 译:

 The Builder pattern lets you build objects step by step, using only those steps that you really need.
-After implementing the pattern, you don’t have to cram dozens of parameters into your constructors anymore.
+After implementing the pattern, you don't have to cram dozens of parameters into your constructors anymore.
 译: